-Gluing foam with foam bonding adhesive
+Gluing foam with foam bonding adhesives

 Different types of foam adhesive systems